Lead: Tammy Davies, BirdLife International

 Work in the Indian Ocean, including two workshops (one on methods and one on advocacy), has formed an important basis for decision-making in the region.
 Marine IBAs are being used in various marine spatial planning processes in the region, and are also under consideration by the West Indian Ocean Marine Science Association (WIOMSA), with the intention that IBAs will feature as an important information layer in efforts to ascribe Critical Habitats by national governments of the region.
 Tracking data have also been used to model seabird distribution in the southern Indian Ocean under a climate change scenario, to inform ongoing conservation actions.

 In parallel to the work that focuses on the Indian Ocean, support has been given to other initiatives further afield.
 Seabird data contributed to the discussion and decisions made during the most recent EBSA regional workshops, including the Black and Caspian Seas, the Baltic Sea, and the northeast Atlantic Ocean, as well as to the negotiations during the Conventions on Biological Diversity (CBD) and on Migratory Species and Wild Animals (CMS) Conference of the Parties.
 In addition, seabird data are at the core of a proposal to OSPAR to create a Marine Protected Area in the North Atlantic Ocean – the putative North Atlantic Current and Evlanov Seamount MPA (NACES MPA).
+The OSPAR Ministerial Meeting held in October 2021 designated the NACES MPA, representing a huge success to the campaign.

 A global assessment of threats to seabird species has been completed, with the results now being integrated with the EBSA portfolio.
 Results of the assessment are informing dialogues and negotiations on the goals and targets of the CBD on the development of the post-2020 global biodiversity framework.